ElongeR-12/jwtFromBitbucket/README.md

 $ ng g g auth

 # to show in user-profil the details of user like email then first name, last name, etc

+# redirect user to user-profil when user is already authenticated and try to navigate to login